Early Muslim–Meccan conflict: Sixth raid

 Two or three months after Muhammad's return from Buwat, he appointed Abu Salamah Ibn Abd al-Assad to take his place in Medina while he was away commanding another raid.
-Between 150 and 200 followers joined this operation to al-Ushayra, Yanbu in either the month of Jumada al-awwal or Jumada al-Thani.
+Between 150 and 200 followers joined this operation to al-Ushayra, Yanbu in either the month of Jumada I or Jumada II.

 They had 30 camels that they rode upon by turns.
 When they arrived at al-Usharayh, they expected to raid a rich Meccan caravan heading towards Syria led by Abu Sufyan.
 Muhammad already had the knowledge of this caravan's departure from Mecca and waited for about a month for this caravan to pass.
 But the Meccan caravan had already passed.

 In this operation, Muhammad entered into an alliance with Banu Madlaj, a tribe inhabiting the vicinity of al-Ushayra.
 He also concluded another treaty that was made with Banu Damrah previously.
 All those treaties established good political connections for him.